hphratchian/CHEM225-Project/README.md

 #### Phase 3 | Form Integrals Based on SC Rules

+- [ ] Pass IStrings : Find a way to form all combinations of possible matrix elements using the reference, singles, and doubles determinants.
+Figure out how to pass the Istrings array from singles and doubles subroutines into allocatable arrays defined in the program.
+Loop over all iDet.
+(Not Done/In Progress)
 - [ ] XOR : Check for differences in orbital occupations.
+Not done bitwise, using integer strings.
 (Not Done/In Progress)
-- not done bitwise, using integer strings
+- [ ] Spin Symmetry : Spin blocks and spin flips
 #### Phase 4 | Solve S^2 Matrix elements Using MO overlap Matrices

+-[ ] Generate MO coefficients and get overlaps.
+Compute using Gaussian--H2 minimal basis @ 2 Å (Not Done) -[ ] Get nAlpha, nBeta, nBasis, and form overlaps to solve $S^2$ matrix elements -[ ] Diagonalize and get $\langle S^2 \rangle$ values.

+#### Phase 5 | Create Spin Projector
   .

   .